KimberlyW618/bikesharing/README.md

 ![Images/most_usage.png](Images/most_usage.png)
 [Images/most_usage.png](Images/most_usage.png)
-- Most Bike Usage: A zoom in on the bikes used most, measured by the total amount of time they have been checked out, which is depicted by the percentage of the whole fleet.
+- Most Bike Usage: A zoom in on the bikes used most, measured by the total amount of time they have been checked out, which is depicted by the percentage of the whole fleet's ride time.
 We see here that there are about 70+ bikes that are used the most and will need maintenance more often.